NOTICE

 You may watch the Volunteer Orientation video online at your convenience.
 Once you submit your application, you will have 90 days to begin Volunteering.
 If you do not log any volunteer hours during this time, your account will be deactivated and you will need to re-apply.

 Kind of!
-Volunteer dog walkers are also asked to help with other shelter duties, such as doing laundry, sorting donations, stocking shelves etc. Those interested in walking dogs must complete our training program.
-You will receive instructions on how to become a VCAS dog walker when you attend your first Volunteer shift.
+Volunteer dog walkers are also asked to help with other shelter duties, such as doing laundry, sorting donations, stocking shelves, etc. Those interested in walking dogs must complete our training program.
+You will receive instructions on how to become a VCAS dog walker when you attend your First Day Training.

 Yes.
 Our “Hound on the Town” program allows you to check a dog out for a few hours or the day.
 Only approved dogs are permitted out on field trips and you must first attend a Foster Orientation online, and schedule a matchmaking appointment at www.vcas.us/foster.
 If you would like to be able to choose your own hiking buddy on your own schedule, you must complete a Dog Handling Training as a VCAS Volunteer.